Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing

-We focus on quadratic-linear Lindblad operators of the form \be A_k(t) = \frac i2 \sum_{i,j=0}^{2L-1} a_k^{ij}(t)\gamma_{i}\gamma_j + \sum_{i=0}^{2L-1} b_k^i(t)\gamma_i+d_k(t) I_{L\times L}, \ee where $a_k(t)$ and $b_k(t)$ are arbitrary complex-valued $L\times L$ matrices and $L$-vectors respectively, and $d_k(t)$ is a number.
-In this problem, we assume that the number $k_A$ of nontrivial Lindblad operators from this class is at most $L(L+1)$.
-In fact, any instance where $\mathcal A$ has a larger number of operators can be reduced to a smaller set through a linear transformation \cite{breuer2002theory}.
+We focus on quadratic-linear Lindblad jump operators of the form \be A_k(t) = \frac i2 \sum_{i,j=0}^{2L-1} a_k^{ij}(t)\gamma_{i}\gamma_j + \sum_{i=0}^{2L-1} b_k^i(t)\gamma_i+d_k(t), \ee where $a_k(t)$ and $b_k(t)$ are arbitrary complex-valued $2L \times 2L$ matrices and $2L$-vectors respectively, and $d_k(t)$ is a number.
+Notably, the same master equation allows representation with more than one set of jump operators $\mathcal A = \{A_k\}$.
+A set can be reduced to a smaller one if its jump operators are linearly dependent \cite{breuer2002theory}.
+Therefore, the number $k_A$ of Lindblad jump operators in the smallest set does not exceed the number of linearly independent quadratic operators, i.e. $L(L+1)$.
 Also, as with the Hamiltonian, we assume that the magnitude of the entries of $a_k(t),b_k(t)$, and $d_k(t)$ and their time derivatives grow at most polynomially with the system size.

 This work is organized as follows.
-In Section \ref{sec:free}, we provide a brief introduction to free-fermion sampling, recalling established results in the literature and connecting them to the most general form of quadratic-linear Hamiltonians.
-In Section \ref{sec:easy}, we derive three new algorithms allowing us to solve distinct classes of fermionic problems involving quadratic Lindblad operators and prove that these algorithms run in time that is polynomial in both $L$ and the inverse of the distance from the exact distribution.
-In Section \ref{sec:hard}, we establish examples that belong to the hard class and show their robustness to the presence of minor imperfections.
-Finally, in Section \ref{sec:atoms}, we provide an explicit cold-atom proposal for realizing a model from the hard class.
-This cold-atom proposal, in fact, serves as a quantum computing architecture.
+In section \ref{sec:free}, we provide a brief introduction to free-fermion sampling, recalling established results in the literature and connecting them to the most general form of quadratic-linear Hamiltonians.
+In Section \ref{sec:easy}, we derive three new algorithms allowing us to solve distinct classes of fermionic problems involving quadratic Lindblad jump operators and prove that these algorithms run in time that is polynomial in both $L$ and the inverse of the distance from the exact distribution.
+In Section \ref{sec:hard}, we establish generic class of systems that belong to the hard class and show their robustness to the presence of minor imperfections.
+In Section \ref{sec:atoms}, we show how our complexity result applies to realistic experimental settings.
+We demonstrate that natural pair loss in cold atomic systems can be controlled and utilized to implement universal quantum computing.
+The dissipation-assisted gates provide an alternative to unitary gates with a potential advantage in the speed of two-qubit operations.